 At home, you'll inject yourself with synthetic hormones to stimulate your ovaries so they will release multiple eggs rather than the standard single.
 Your doctor will monitor your response to the medications with blood tests.
 Transvaginal ultrasounds will monitor the development of the follicles where the eggs mature.
 Retrieval of the mature eggs will happen in your doctor's office or at a clinic under sedation.
 This may involve another transvaginal ultrasound.
-A needle is guided through the vagina and into a follicle, while a suction device connected to the needle removes the egg from the follicle.
+A needle is guided into a follicle, while a suction device connected to the needle removes the egg from the follicle.
 You may harvest up to 15 eggs per cycle, and according to the Mayo Clinic, the more eggs retrieved the better the chances of birth.
 Then, through a process called vitrification, your eggs are instantaneously frozen to subzero temperatures.

 What are the success rates?

 A common misconception is that one harvested egg equals one future baby.
 Dr. Jaime M. Knopman, a reproductive endocrinologist and director of fertility preservation at CCRM New York, said it's the most common misperception she hears from patients: "I have 10 eggs, I have 10 babies on ice," she told Refinery29.
 "That is not the case, not at all."

 Statistics vary on how far from reality that assumption is.
 A 2016 study by researchers in Spain predicted that women 36 and older who freeze 10 eggs have a 29.7 percent chance of giving birth.
 The American Society for Reproductive Medicine puts the odds for a live birth from thawed eggs for a woman under the age of 38 between two to 12 percent.
 Why the low odds?
 There's a lot that needs to happen between egg freezing and baby delivery.

 "I think patients may be under the misimpression that we're just going to put the eggs back in your body," Dr. Janis Fox, an assistant professor of reproductive endocrinology and infertility at Harvard and Brigham and Women's Hospital, told the New York Times.